 Make Your Own Plank Flooring-Using 1 x 12″ Lumber

-We started off buy purchasing 1×12” fir from a local guy who has a small saw mill for his vast amount of timber.
+We started off by purchasing 1×12” fir from a local guy who has a small saw mill for his vast amount of timber.
 It’s always fun to dream of new creations when we go there.
 One thing when going through a small saw mill is the price of lumber is so much cheaper than the local hardware store.
+We bought kiln dried wood.
 But the boards all needed plained so we bought a plainer to get this job done.
 It took five times per board going through the plainer.
 It was a full days job.
 I’d recommend you buy your boards already done so you can save time.

 We also ran each board down the table saw to square the boards up on each side.
 We then added a groove along the sides so the floors would look like real tung and groove planks.
 This helps cover up the unevenness of the boards plus we thought it gave the floor a bit more of a classier look than just farmhouse plank flooring.

 Before the wood could get put down we added a roofing paper barrier down.
 This acts like an insulation and water barrier.
 Most people probably don’t add this but hubby likes to do things right.
 So once the paper was stapled down we could lay the boards.
 We didn’t want the seams to match so we staggered the boards and had to cut some smaller so the seams looked more random.

 Wood Floor DIY

 It didn’t take as long as I expected to lay the wood down.
 Hubby used long wood screws and sometimes it would split the wood so just be watchful of that.
 For me I didn’t care as we were going rustic with a grey wash over the boards.
 I knew I could work with any imperfections and there are a lot, but it looks great.